GrosSacASac/FWWE/Specifications.md

 4. Whenever a confirmation message is sent or received the action will take place
 5. on client sides, wait for next action

 That way the clients cannot make actions that are not allowed in the untouchable server rules even if they changes the local JavaScript.
-In fact clients will be servers too because they will wait for the other client to decide what action they do.
+In fact clients will be servers too because they will wait for the other client to decide what action they do and respond by their presence.
+We'll use websockets for the two-way comunication.
 I said that the same game will run on all machines but in reality it is wrong: The client_a will only have information about what he can see, and the server will know every cards

 ###Technologies and platforms